VirginiaChan/VirginiaChan/README.md

 - :books: I am currently a PhD candidate
 - :apple: Accredited practicing dietitian (APD)
 - :sunny: Located in Sydney, Australia
-- :muscle: I am passionate about understanding what data tells us to be to solve problems and generate solutions
+- :muscle: I am passionate about understanding what data tells us so we can solve problems and generate solutions
-- :grin: I've spent hours learning **SQL**, **Python** and **R** and used these skills to help answer health problems as part of my PhD.
+- :grin: I've spent hours learning **SQL**, **Python** and **R** and used these skills to help answer health questions as part of my PhD.

 ### You can find me...
 - :blossom: with my house plants